cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

 1. Copy the `sys` & `usr` folders from `dumpling/Online Files/mlc01` on your SD/USB device to the mlc01 folder for Cemu.
   - Overwrite any files if prompted

-## Installing the Friend List application
+## Adding the Friend List application
-1. Open the Cemu application
-1. On the top bar, click `File` -> `Install game title, update or DLC`
+1. Create a folder in Cemu's directory named `System Apps`
-1. Navigate to the `dumpling/System Applications/Friend List/meta` folder on your SD/USB device
+1. Navigate to the `dumpling/System Applications` folder on your SD/USB device
-1. Select `meta.xml`
-1. Cemu should now automatically install the files for you
+1. Copy the `Friend List` to `System Apps` in your Cemu folder.
+1. Open Cemu and navigate to `Options` -> `General Settings`
+1. At the bottom, add the `System Apps` folder to your `Game Paths`
+1. Refresh or restart Cemu and your Friend List app should appear.

 ## Selecting your Account